Zhang-Zhaoji/Full-SalFoM/README.md

 # SalFoM: Dynamic Saliency Prediction with Video Foundation Models

-This repo is the official PyTorch implementation of ["SalFoM: Dynamic Saliency Prediction with Video Foundation Models"](https://arxiv.org/pdf/2404.03097).
+This repo is forked from the official PyTorch implementation of ["SalFoM: Dynamic Saliency Prediction with Video Foundation Models"](https://arxiv.org/pdf/2404.03097).
 By Morteza Moradi, Mohammad Moradi, Francesco Rundo, Concetto Spampinato, Ali Borji,  and Simone Palazzo.

+I added some essential script to do inference.

 # Abstract